Bjarturl/weaver/README.md

 - Output is automatically deduplicated and sorted
 - Groups prevent conflicts (e.g., `summer` and `winter` together)
-- Unicode normalization removes accents when `--generalize` is enabled
+- Use `--normalize` to remove accents and diacritics from words
 - Start with OSINT reconnaissance for targeted wordlists
 - Use realistic patterns - people follow predictable password patterns
 - Adjust length filters to match target password policies